 Where is your favourite place to see London Christmas Lights?

 For Christmas Charles Dickens style head to the Charles Dickens Museum which is always decorated in fine Christmas style.
+The Museum of the Home has an excellent London Chirstmas through the ages display.
 If you fancy getting away completely how about Christmas in the IceHotel?